 Yay!
 You’ve arrived!
 So, where to stay in Provincetown?
 Below are TripAdvisor’s top hotels in P-town, which you can click on to check availability and automatically compare rates to get the best deal:

-- The Provincetown Hotel at Gabriel’s (which is where we stayed this summer and loved)
+- The Provincetown Hotel at Gabriel’s (which is where we stayed and loved)

 - The Seaglass Inn & Spa (well-reviewed, and located between beach and town)